Asciad/Napoleonic-Era-Civs/README.md

 - Austrian Empire ☑️
 - Kingdom of Prussia ☑️
 - Russian Empire ☑️

-- Ottoman Empire
+- Ottoman Empire ☑️ (missing personality and image error)
-- Kingdom of Spain
+- Kingdom of Spain ☑️
 - Kingdom of Portugal
 - Kingdom of Denmark-Norway
 - Kingdom of Sweden